 Related Reading: How Much Does a WordPress Website Cost?

-Templates are available to help you add custom content to your website that may not be included in your chosen theme.
-With templates, you can add blogs, landing pages, or other specific content unique to your website.
+Templates can help add custom parts to your site not covered by your theme.
+This could be blogs, landing pages, or other content unique to your site.

 Some other elements of your site that you can customize through templates are:

 Related Reading: What about hosting and maintenance once you have a website?